dps923/winter2017/assignments/a7-three-small-apps.md

 <br>

 #### Add a new entity to the Core Data model
 Study the plist data.
 Create a new entity, with an attribute for each of the property list keys.
 Data types will include string, integer, and double.
 For easier coding, configure the numbers (integer and double) as scalar types.
+For this assignment, it is OK to configure the date fields as strings.

 Configure the entity for code generation: As you have done before, the codegen setting will be "Category/Extension".